 Punjabi Studies Oral History Research Project and Program Development, 2019-2021

-The training program took place from July 1-11 at UBC under the direction of Professor Anne Murphy and the coordination of recent graduate (and minor in Asian Studies) Lovneet Aujla.
-Student participants took part in an intensive 38 hour-long training program that included lectures on the history of the Punjabi Canadian community and its cultural production by Sukhwant Hundal (soon to retire as UBC’s Punjabi language instructor); Sadhu Binning (a writer and former UBC instructor who recently received an honorary degree at UBC); and UBC Ph.D. candidate and documentary filmmaker, Ajay Bhardwaj.
+The first training program took place from July 1-11, 2019 at UBC under the direction of Professor Anne Murphy and the coordination of recent graduate (and minor in Asian Studies) Lovneet Aujla.
+Student participants took part in an intensive 38 hour-long training program that included lectures on the history of the Punjabi Canadian community and its cultural production by Sukhwant Hundal (soon to retire as UBC’s Punjabi language instructor); Sadhu Binning (a writer and former UBC instructor who recently received an honorary degree at UBC); and UBC Ph.D. candidate, Ajay Bhardwaj.
 Jai Birdi, of the Chetna Association of Canada, engaged students in an extended conversation about caste discrimination and how it impacts commitments to language and culture; his workshop/discussion with the students encouraged them to think carefully about unconscious bias and how politics form language choice.
 Ali Kazimi (York University), documentary filmmaker and recent recipient of a UBC honorary degree, engaged in an extensive workshop with students on methods of shooting, recording, and interviewing for documentary purposes.
 The students engaged in exercises in interviewing and filming, to enable them to gain comfort and skill with the technology and research approach of oral history, and gained crucial background related to the history of Punjabi.
 They also critically evaluated oral history film projects, to understand in concrete terms how to film and interview.

 This PURE project is based in a commitment to community-based learning and its importance at the University.
 By committing to the comprehensive documentation of the Punjabi language literary and advocacy community in BC (with the goal of completing up to seventy interviews of members of this community over two years), we demonstrate vividly UBC’s commitment to community engagement.
 By engaging UBC students in these interviews, we promote the engagement of Punjabi-speaking students with their own communities in concrete and substantial ways.
 These students also engage in and support primary research through such activities, bringing together the research and pedagogical commitments of the University.